pauloboliva/web-masterclass/Part1-HTML.md

 ## 🏗 **Step 1: Understand the Template (5 mins)**

-Open the given **HTML template** and take a look at the structure.
-You'll find a document with the following content:
+Download the given [template zip folders](/src/app-template.zip).
+In it you will find three files: `app.html`, `app.css`, and `app.js`.
+In this section we will work on `app.html`.
+Open the file on VS Code, and take a look at the contents of the HTML template file.
+You'll find a document with the following structure:

 ```html
 <!DOCTYPE html>